GoogleCloudPlatform/dlp-rdb-bq-import/README.md

 ### How the Dataflow pipeline works?

-This pipline executes in following steps:
+This pipeline executes in following steps:

 1. Create a inital PCollection using the JDBC Spec provided.
 2. Query the schema table to create list of tables and list og columns for each table